- Publications and resources

 Step 4: get your accreditation

-Once you know the flight rules, you'll need to pass a short online accreditation quiz.
+Once you've learnt the drone safety rules, you'll need to pass a short online accreditation quiz.

-Accreditation tells us you known the drone safety rules that should be followed at all times when you fly.
+Accreditation tells us you know the rules that need to be followed at all times when you fly.

 Step 5: register your drone

-From the end of 2019, you'll need to register all drones.
-You must register your drone before you can fly it.
+Drone registration is coming soon.
+You'll need to register your drone before you can fly it.
 Registration will be quick and easy.

 If you don't register before you fly, you could face penalties including fines of up to $10,500 and possible jail time.

-You'll need to register your drone through our myCASA portal.
+You'll be able to register your drone online through themyCASA portal.

 Have a question?
 Need help?
 Try asking our virtual assistant, which can be found in the bottom right hand corner of your screen.